sushilwalunj/Revpref_excel/README.md

 #### **For Windows:**

 Use the RevPref\_Tool.exe file for windows.
-Once you extract the files, simply double click on the RevPref\_Tool.exe file.
+Once you extract the files, go to the Executable folder and simply double click on the RevPref\_Tool.exe file.

 #### **For MacOS:**

 Use the RevPref\_Tool.app file for windows.
-Once you extract the files, simply double click on the RevPref\_Tool.exe file.
+Once you extract the files, go to the Executable folder and simply double click on the RevPref\_Tool.exe file.

 #### **For Linux:**

 Use the revpref\_tool.exe file for windows.
-Once you extract the files, simply double click on the RevPref\_Tool.exe file.
+Once you extract the files, go to the Executable folder and simply double click on the RevPref\_Tool.exe file.

 If you wish to run the script using python, refer to the steps below.
 \[**Note:** This script requires Python 3.12+ and a few common libraries.\]